 Monitor Your Site with an Activity Log

 An activity log tracks important site changes.
 This helps you spot suspicious behavior.
 You can quickly investigate and roll back unwanted actions.
-Continuous monitoring is a core part of our website security management.
-Effective website security management relies on spotting issues early.
-See how our team can watch your site for you.
+Continuous monitoring is a core part of effective website security management, which relies on spotting issues early.

 9